 5.3.8 The Director of Finance for the Joint Committee to agree with the relevant provider organisations information requirements and reporting timescales to enable the Joint Committee to discharge its duties on behalf of each LHBs.

-5.3.9 The EAS Team to act in accordance with the Welsh Language Scheme of the Host LHB in preparing papers on behalf of the Joint Committee.
+5.3.9 The EASC Team to act in accordance with the Welsh Language Scheme of the Host LHB in preparing papers on behalf of the Joint Committee.
 Refer to Standing Order 6.1.1.

 5.3.10 The Chief Ambulance Services Commissioner to lead any consultation process on behalf of each LHB where the Joint Committee supports proposals which result in a major change in service provision.